-- problems assimilating the acquired products or technologies; - issues maintaining uniform standards, procedures, controls and policies; - unanticipated costs associated with acquisitions; - diversion of management's attention from our existing business; - risks associated with entering new markets in which we have limited or no experience; - increased legal and accounting costs relating to the acquisitions or compliance with regulatory matters; and - unanticipated or undisclosed liabilities of any target.
+- · problems assimilating the acquired products or technologies; - issues maintaining uniform standards, procedures, controls and policies; - · unanticipated costs associated with acquisitions; - · diversion of management's attention from our existing business; - risks associated with entering new markets in which we have limited or no experience; - · increased legal and accounting costs relating to the acquisitions or compliance with regulatory matters; and - unanticipated or undisclosed liabilities of any target.

-We have no current commitments with respect to any acquisition.
 We do not know if we will be able to identify acquisitions we deem suitable, whether we will be able to successfully complete any such acquisitions on favorable terms or at all, or whether we will be able to successfully integrate any acquired products or technologies.
-Our potential inability to integrate any acquired products or technologies effectively may adversely affect our business, operating results and financial condition.
+Our potential inability to integrate any acquired products or technologies effectively, particularly our acquisition of Bulkamid, may adversely affect our business, operating results and financial condition.
+We have a robust and detailed integration plan for Bulkamid and believe that our extensive diligence and planning will result in a smooth integration, but we may face various challenges in effectively integrating this product into our company and we may not be able to overcome these challenges.

-Potential complications from our r-SNM System or future enhancements to our r-SNM System may not be revealed by our clinical experience.
+Potential complications from our products or future enhancements to our products may not be revealed by our clinical experience.

 Based on our experience, complications from use of our r-SNM System may include infection, pain at site, lead migration or fracture, and the body's rejection of the implant.
-However, if unanticipated side-effects result from the use of our r-SNM System, we could be subject to liability and our device would not be widely adopted.
+Complications of the use of Bulkamid include temporary pain, delayed urination, painful urination, and/or urinary tract infections.
+If unanticipated side-effects result from the use of our products, we could be subject to liability and our device would not be widely adopted.
 Long-term use may result in unanticipated complications, even after the device is removed.
 Additionally, while the INS battery for our r-SNM System is designed to last approximately 15 years, we have not tested the battery in an actual implant in the body for that period and the battery may not last that long under normal or atypical use conditions.
 If implants in people reveal that our battery fails before its designed 15-year life, physicians and patients may lose confidence in our r-SNM System, which may materially harm our reputation and our business.